xprilion/OpenMLR/site/docs/index.md

   </a>
 </div>

-See [Setup & Installation](/setup) for local development and more options.
+See [Quick Start](/quickstart) for all deployment options or [Setup & Installation](/setup) for detailed instructions.

-## How it works
+## How It Works

 OpenMLR uses two modes to keep the agent focused:

 - **Plan mode (P)** — The agent asks questions, gathers context, and creates structured plans.
 No code execution, no file writes.
 Toggle with `Cmd+B`.
 Messages have an amber border.
 - **Execute mode (E)** — The agent does the work: researches papers, writes drafts, runs experiments.
 All tools available.
 Toggle with `Cmd+E`.
 Messages have a blue border.

 Switch modes with the P/E button in the input area or keyboard shortcuts.
-The agent follows the plan built during Plan mode.

-## Key features
+## Key Features

 - **Paper research** — OpenAlex, ArXiv, CrossRef, Papers With Code.
 Full paper reading, citation graphs.
 - **Paper writing** — Section-by-section drafting with auto-save.
 Preview + export (Markdown/LaTeX) in the Paper tab.